Adding a New Switch to an Existing EX4650 or QFX Series Virtual Chassis

 An active member switch might temporarily go down before coming back up as part of this procedure.
 If you configure the Virtual Chassis members so that traffic is load-balanced across member switches using a LAG, you can alleviate traffic loss during this procedure.

-To add a new member switch to an existing Virtual Chassis configuration:
+To add a new member switch to an existing EX4650 or QFX Series Virtual Chassis configuration:

-- If you previously configured the new member switch, revert that switch’s configuration to the factory defaults before interconnecting it into the Virtual Chassis.
+- If you previously configured the new member switch, we recommend you revert that switch’s configuration to the factory defaults before interconnecting it into the Virtual Chassis.
 See Reverting to the Default Factory Configuration.

 - (Recommended for a QFX5100 Virtual Chassis under certain